Why does your cat huff when you’re hanging out or even playing?

-First though, let’s agree on what a “huff” is precisely…
+First, though, let’s agree on what a “huff” is precisely…

 What Kind Of “Huff” Is Your Cat Making?

-And this can tell you how your cat is feeling, and perhaps even how they’re doing health-wise.
+And this can tell you how your cat is feeling and perhaps even how they’re doing health-wise.

 If your cat is audibly exhaling out of nowhere while resting – especially if they do it slowly – they might be that, a sigh.